 - Creating a CSV file

-- Uploading a file to a given FTP
+- Uploading a file to FTP

-Scripts can be added to the dataflow, removed or changed as needed.
+Components can be added to the dataflow, removed or changed as needed.

 - next: an array containing one or more IDs of the next step(s) to be carried out.